MarkRacsko/dpc-neuron/Plan.md

     7. For each event period, determine if the cell reacted to that event (=agonist), if so, determine amplitude
     8. Update the report appropriately

+- Detecting reactions:
+    A. any value above baseline mean + 2*std in the given window
+    B. any value above mean of last 10 values of previous window + 2*std of baseline
+    C. use derivative and baseline mean + 2*std, because responses are usually rapid (if perfusion is good)

 # Planned structure of the project
 What the program should be doing: